Alienxbe/Get_next_line/README.md

 **Version 1.0.0**

-This is the first version of my get_next_line function, a project of the school 42.
+The GNL function is a project of the 42 network.

 ---